 eligibility criteria for this pilot.
-Of the migrants screened, 17% (N=167) met eligibility criteria and, among them, 69% (N=116) consented to participate in the study and provided contact information for their families in the U.S. Researchers obtained consent to participate from 61 eligible families, representing 52% of families of consenting deportees.
-Of the 61 deported parents, 56% of their U.S.-based families completed the 6-month follow-up survey.
-For control families, researchers received 93% referrals from the field promotoras and confirmed eligibility for 67% of them (N=62).
-Among them, 82% (N=51) consented and enrolled in the study and, of these, 88% completed the 6-month follow-up survey.
+Of the migrants screened, 17 % (N = 167) met eligibility criteria and, among them, 69% (N = 116) consented to participate in the study and provided contact information for their families in the U.S. Researchers obtained consent to participate from 61 eligible families, representing 52% of families of consenting deportees.
+Of the 61 deported parents, 56 were males and 5 were females.
+Forty percent of index parents and 56% of their U.S.-based families completed the 6-month follow-up survey.
+For control families, researchers received 93 referrals from the field promotoras and confirmed eligibility for 67% of them (N = 62).
+Among them, 82% (N = 51) consented and enrolled in the study and, of these, 88% completed the 6-month follow-up survey.
 Working with culturally competent and trustworthy staff and community-based promotoras, having flexible schedules, conducting monthly check-in calls, and providing cell phones and incentives were key to achieve the recruitment goals and reduce attrition rates.